Location: 2535 Gerrard St. E.

 The new shelter in Scarborough will provide a place for individuals who are in immediate housing crisis and may be sleeping outside in parks, or other areas, to get the services they need to find and secure housing as quickly as possible.

 There are a limited number of available areas in Toronto that meet the size, budget and zoning requirements needed to be a municipal shelter.
-Shelters are not allowed in areas zoned exclusively for employment or industrial uses and are typically located in residential areas, often close to libraries, schools, community centres and health care services.
+Shelters are often close to libraries, schools, community centres and health care services.

 City Council has delegated authority to staff to approve and develop new locations for shelters and 24-hour respite sites.
 This is to ensure the City can work quickly to respond to shelter system pressures and provide critical supports to as many people as possible.
 It also helps to accelerate and depoliticize the shelter development process, which is consistent with a human-rights based approach to housing and related services for vulnerable residents.